GowriprasadMysore/SPARC_Addons/index.md

-## Chapter 11 -- SPARC Monograph Additional Contents
+## Chapter 11 -- A Comparison of Percussion Instruments in Hindustani and Carnatic Music

 ## Mridangam
 ### Initial lessons in mridangam